dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

 ## Topic

-Thi sproject aims to improve the security of kube-apiserver on the basis óf token-based authentication protocol called OpenID Connect.
+This project aims to improve the security of kube-apiserver on the basis óf token-based authentication protocol called OpenID Connect.

 ## Project Report: